Barometre-de-la-Science-Ouverte/bso3-techdoc/doc/scope_and_sharing.md

 - Programming Environment (includes compilers or interpreters)

-When used together with a specific software mention, OS and programing environments can be considered as "attributes" of this software (e.g. running on Windows, developed with R-Studio).
-However, OS and programing environments can also be referenced as such.
+We consider and annotate mentions to application and plugin as standard software mention too.
+Relatively to OS and programing environment, when used together with a specific software mention, OS and programing environments are considered as "attributes" of this software (e.g. running on Windows, developed with R-Studio).
+However, OS and programing environments can also be referenced as such when the mention refer specifically to the OS implementation or programming language tools/libraries and not to some software using them.

 ## 2) Dataset